Are You a Starter or a Finisher?

 - ENJOYS choosing colors and looking for fabrics.

-- ENJOYS a creative challenge when something on the dress does not fit well and needs a fresh take on how to make it work.
+- ENJOYS a creative challenge when part of the dress does not fit well and a fresh fitting solution is needed.

 - LOATHES final sewing steps such as finishing off neckline and legs, hand-sewing bra cups and hook & eyes.